bworphob/c4bot/README.md

-# connect4Bot
+# Connect4Bot

 This project focuses on studying AI for playing Connect4 using Reinforcement Learning and deploying it on Jetson Nano 2gb.

-We are interetested in a reinforcement, so we decide to create a Connect4 AI player follow AlphaZero.
+We are interetested in Reinforcement Learning, so we decide to create a Connect4 AI player follow AlphaZero Approach.

-The structure of project are shown as follow.
+The project structure is shown below.

 ```
 c4bot/